WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 **Teaching Tips**:

-- Feel free to swap these out for your preferred icebreaker questions.
-The following is an icebreaker activity; you could do that instead (or in addition).
+- Feel free to swap these out for your preferred ice breaker questions.
+The following is an ice breaker activity; you could do that instead of (or in addition to) these questions.

 </aside>